 Why it’s almost always viable

 And it doesn’t really matter what type of site you’re going for.
 Want to make a blog?
 It was designed for that.
 A business homepage?
-It’s certainly sufficiently customizable.
-An ecommerce store?
+It’s certainly sufficiently customisable.
+An eCommerce store?
 Use a free retail plugin like WooCommerce, choose a high-performance host, and you’ll be able to compete with stores using expensive hosted solutions.
+You can also choose various other eCommerce solutions with WordPress.

 WordPress isn’t a perfect system, but perfect systems don’t exist, so that isn’t a mark against it.
 Being free, secure, flexible, and ably backed by vast quantities of resources and supporters, it’s about as safe a CMS option as you’ll find.
 If you choose to use it, it’s very unlikely that you’ll regret it.